CtrlAltCod/mcp-google-ads/README.md

 You can also set environment variables directly in your system or in the configuration files for Claude or Cursor:

 ##### For Claude Desktop
+Create a Claude Desktop config file with the following content:

 ```json
 {